 Tongue Tie

-Tongue-tie (ankyloglossia) is a condition present at birth that restricts the tongue's range of motion.
+Tongue tie (ankyloglossia) is a condition present at birth that restricts tongue function and mobility, which can contribute to oral dysfunction.

 Snoring & Mild Sleep Apnea

-Allergies and Open Mouth Breathing contribute to low tongue posture which can cause the tongue to fall back into the throat at night, but poor breathing patterns are typically 24/7.
+Mouth breathing often contributes to low tongue posture which can cause the tongue to fall back into the airway was you lay down, causing snoring and apnea but poor breathing patterns are typically 24/7.